 Westport remains rattled by the deaths of Earl Garrison, 38, killed September 8 around the corner on Kent Street, and “John John” Planters, 21, riddled with bullets in broad daylight just a block from this meeting room on October 25.

-Bernstein spent most of his time talking about the tremendous progress he said had been made by his office as a result of his “community prosecution model.”
+Bernstein spent much of his time talking about the progress his office has made as a result of his “community prosecution model.”
 That approach divides the city into three zones and has prosecutors handle all cases in a zone, rather than divide up cases into felonies, narcotics prosecutions and so forth.

 Through this “holistic approach,” Bernstein said, slapping his thigh for emphasis, prosecutors have achieved a 70% conviction rate in the last four to five months and are getting more connected to the communities.
 “My goal ultimately is for people from these zones to come to these meetings.”

 He explaining his other innovations, including a major investigations unit to track down on violent repeat offenders and a prostitution diversion program to encourage women to leave the world’s oldest profession.

 It was a monologue that left most of the 12 citizens quiet and without that much to say when he finally called on them for questions.